iamsumit16/Advanced_Lane_Finding_Project4/README.md

 ### 1. Camera Calibration and undistortion
 ---
-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called some_file.py).

-I start by preparing "object points", which will be the (9, 6, 0) coordinates of the chessboard corners in the world.
+I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, objp is just a replicated array of coordinates, and objpoints will be appended with a copy of it every time I successfully detect all chessboard corners in a test image. imgpoints will be appended with the (9, 6) pixel position of each of the corners in the image plane with each successful chessboard detection.
+For my purposes I have used x = 9 and y = 6 for the internal corners of the chessboard.

 I then used the output objpoints and imgpoints to compute the camera calibration and distortion coefficients using the cv2.calibrateCamera() function.
 I applied this distortion correction to the test image using the cv2.undistort() function and obtained this result:

 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/undist_cam.png)

+The result after applying undistortion to the test image:

 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/undist_img.png)

 ### 2. Perspective Transform
 ---
+I did a perspective transform first to have a better visualization of the binary imag when it is applied after it.
+I have used cv2.getPerspectiveTransform() in my top_down_view() method to do the transformation. the src and dst points are hard coded using the visual inspection according to the image.

 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/perspective.png)

 ### 3. Create a binary image
 ---
+To create the binary image I have used color thresholds for L channel and B channel of the HSL and LAB images to catch the yellow and white colors in the image.
+One can try numerous combinations to explore the various color spaces and gradient thresholds in x and y directions to make this more robust.
+After deciding the thresholds for colors, I replaces the pixels values for pixel which fall in specified range to 1 and rest of the pixel values to 0.

 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/top_down_bin.png)

 ### 4. Detect the lane line pixels and curve fitting
 ---
+To detect the lanes I have used the sliding window search as mentioned in the lecture slides.
+I use a second order polynomial to fit the lane pixels found in the sliding image search.
+This is specified in the findlines() method in my P4.ipynb notebook.

 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/hist.png)
 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/find_lane.png)
 ### 5. Determine the road curvature and vehicle offset
 ---
+The road curvature and vehicle offset are calculated using np.polyfit().
+Once we know the road curvature, the vehicle offset from the center can be calculated using the shape of binary warped image ( half of shape[1]).

 ![alt text]()
 ### 6. Warp the detected lanes back to original image
 ---
+The lanes found and the polyfit curve is warped on th eoriginal image using the same cv2.warpPerspective() fucntion but now with Minv matrix.

 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/final_warp.png)

 ### 7. Visual Display of the final image
 ---
+In order to make the green lane-coverage output on the road smooth, I take the average of the polynomial fitting of the latest 20 frames to be the current fitting.
+The smoothing operation can be found in the function process_image(input_image).
+After smoothing, the output video is much more stable.

 ![alt text](https://github.com/iamsumit16/Advanced_Lane_Finding_Project4/blob/master/output%20images/final_out.png)